perses/perses/docs/dac/getting-started.md

 ## Development workflow with auto-reload

-For an improved development experience, you can use the `dac watch` command that automatically rebuilds your dashboards whenever you save changes to your DaC files.
+For an improved development experience, instead of building the files each time manually with `dac build`, you can use the `dac watch` command that automatically rebuilds your dashboards whenever you save changes to your DaC files.
 This provides a workflow similar to frontend hot-reload development.

 ### Basic watch mode